Galaxy S22 uses navigation buttons by default. But you can easily switch to Galaxy S22 navigation gestures.

 - You migrated to Galaxy S22 from an Android phone with Android 8 or older.

-- You prefer the simpleness of the navigation buttons.
+- You prefer the simplicity of the navigation buttons.

 - Galaxy S22 is your first smartphone.